2 Days in Page Arizona

 Go Jet-skiing on Lake Powell though Navajo Canyon.
 We went early morning, and there there was hardly a soul in the narrow waterway so we zipped through the stunning clear turquoise waters.
 This is an expensive excursion, around $360 per jet ski, but it was the most beautiful and memorable of a 3-week road trip that we were on.

-Tip: Bring water and snacks, there isn’t really anywhere to stop to get them on the lake, and there is plenty of dry storage on most jet-skis.
+Tip: Bring water, snacks and sunscreen, there isn’t really anywhere to stop to get them on the lake, and there is plenty of dry storage on most jet-skis.

 Hike the Hanging Gardens Trail